Rules

 To commence playing Table Tennis (singles) one player stands behind the

-table right of the centre service mark and serves into the right service court
+table right of the centre service mark and

 across the table.
 When serving the ball must